Election 2020 Maryland voter guide: What to know | WTOP

-In Maryland, early voting kicks off Monday, Oct.
+In Maryland, early voting kicked off Monday, Oct.
 26, and runs up until Election Day.

 Election officials have encouraged people to vote by mail because of the COVID-19 pandemic, and the state has seen a wave of mail-in ballots come in so far.